PlaidCloud/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 It is possible to create Pods by writing a file to a certain directory watched by Kubelet.
 These are called [static pods](/docs/tasks/configure-pod-container/static-pod/).
-Unlike DaemonSet, static Pods cannot be managed with kubectl or other Kubernetes API clients.
+Unlike DaemonSet, static Pods cannot be managed with kubectl or other PlaidCloud API clients.
 Static Pods do not depend on the apiserver, making them useful in cluster bootstrapping cases.
 Also, static Pods may be deprecated in the future.

 ### Deployments